 As a kid, his folks took them to work on the ranches in Red Rock Canyon and he fell in love with its beauty.
 He came back with his family in 1994 and established Cowboy Trail Rides so others could enjoy and partake of its majesty and beauty from the back of a horse or mule.
 Cowboy Trail Rides pride themselves in the rugged climbing trails they've built and maintain, that give our guests unspoiled views of Red Rock Canyon National Conservation Area.

 Jim is a member of the Nevada Outdoor Business Coalition because he believes we need a strong advocacy to help keep lands open for our residents and guests to enjoy and appreciate thru fun and educational activities.
 Awareness for those given the responsibility to manage and govern this state helps insure continued use for future generations.

 Jim is a member and Packing Director for Back Country Horsemen of America, Bristlecone Chapter.
 They advocate keeping trails open for horses and pack stock by helping build and maintain trails with the use of our pack stock.
 He is also a member of Friends of Red and Friends of Nevada Wilderness.

-Meghan has worked with Patagonia for 19 years, currently working as the District Environmental Coordinator for the northwest region.
+Meghan has worked with Patagonia for 19 years, currently working as the Environmental Activism Manager for the northwest region.

 In this role, she works with the six Patagonia retail stores in the northwest district covering grants, events, activism, community outreach and employee training to assist the retail teams in executing the company's environmental mission.